codedevotional/articles/naming.md

 <img src="images/abstraction-ladder-temp.jpg" width="100%" alt="The Abstraction Ladder" />

-**TODO: Replace above with custom illustration/diagram**
+- [ ] Replace above with custom illustration/diagram.

-[Might take the concreteness caveat out of the diagram and only mention it in th text.]
+[Might take the concreteness caveat out of the diagram and only mention it in the text.]

 Consider the diagram above.
 [Assuming it's a dog at the bottom] Before the ladder even starts, it acknowledges that Molly is far from static, she's